msveshnikov/learn-czech-autocode/README.md

 -   Dark mode and theme customization options
 -   Push notifications for reminders and streak maintenance
 -   Implement PWA (Progressive Web App) capabilities
+-   Use ElevenLabs for audio tasks, store once to /server/audio and then dockerize

 ## Development Roadmap